tjlouw/alx-system_engineering-devops/README.md

 This should answer all question concerning this project:

 * This project is a part of ALX_SE, cohort 17 probation phase
-* The task project title is: 0x00-shell_basics
+* The task project title/s are: 0x00-shell_basics, 0x01-shell_permissions
-* The main task of project is to learn about bash scripting in linux using all tools from onboarding phase along with new skills from probation phase
+* The main task these of projects are to learn about bash scripting and file/ dir permissions in linux using all tools from onboarding phase along with new skills from probation phase
-* Project contains a total of 15 scripts
+* Project contains 2 sub dirs